LoJunKai/DW-Game/README.md

 ## Stage 3 of development
   - Only closer blocks will be revealed, but this comes as an upgrade
+  - Implement tutorial

 # Tutorial
-  - Short story and guided game
+  - Short story and instructions on how to play
+  - Gets unlimited coins
+  - All blocks will be shown

 # State Machines
   - Start page, tutorial, and play mode

 # Mechanics